 If you have some activity you want to regularly do, consider "chaining" it into a routine, marked by physical locations where that activity always happens.

-the average person spends an average of one to two hours per day locating food, always worth exploring for ways to have food completely handled with minimum time – the authors cannot possibly get across how much the time savings can be when infinite healthy food is available.
+The average person spends an average of one to two hours per day locating food, always worth exploring for ways to have food completely handled with minimum time

 You must experiment and test different ways of living and working to find what works best for you.